yourfirstpr/yourfirstpr.github.io/PULL_REQUEST_TEMPLATE.md

 Thank you so much for opening a pull request! :smiley:

-Please provide the following information where possible to help the pull request reviewer merge your PR quicker!
+Please provide the following information which helps the pull request reviewer to merge your PR quicker!

 ## Relevant Project Issue Numbers :hash: